-If you can’t find the perfect rug to fit your space, unleash your creativity and make a custom one to fit your space and life perfectly.
+If you can't find the perfect rug to fit your space, unleash your creativity and make a custom one to fit your space, life and budget perfectly.

 No need to settle for something that isn't right.
 As you can see here, the homeowners who created these set no limitations to the materials that can be used to make their rugs fun, functional, and unique to their style and personality.